 Speaker: Cynthia Villarreal, Assistant Professor, Northern Arizona University

 Originally from El Paso, Texas, Dr. Villarreal, her husband, daughter, a senior Chihuahua, traviesa cat, and plantitas most recently relocated from Los Angeles to Arizona.
 She holds a Ph.D. in Urban Education Policy from the Rossier School of Education at the University of Southern California, and is a fronteriza studying the borderlands of higher education, Hispanic-serving institutions, organizational culture, equity in decision-making, and Chicana feminisms in higher education.
 She is a qualitative researcher and storyteller.
 As a creative non-fiction writer, she believes in the importance of sharing counternarratives/countertestimonios to critique and transform higher education.
 She loves expanding her scholar family and looks forward to engaging with the Cornell graduate community.

 Alumni Keynote Session: Defining and Progressing Toward Your North Star

 Graduate school can feel confusing.
 The process is defined, but vague.
 It’s structured, but also very individualized.
 When navigating this process, it can become difficult at times to maintain a sense of agency.
 Because the constant in all of this is you, it’s critical that you find ways to ground yourself so you don’t lose sight of what you want from this journey.
-In this session, we discuss how to define your purpose and develop well-aligned goals.
-We also discuss successful strategies for sustaining your passion through graduation and beyond.
+In this session, we discussed how to define your purpose and develop well-aligned goals.
+In addition, successful strategies for sustaining your passion through graduation and beyond were explored.

-Speaker: Elizabeth Wayne, M.S. ’13, Ph.D. ’16 Biomedical Engineering, Assistant Professor, Biomedical Engineering and Chemical Engineering
+Speaker: Elizabeth Wayne, M.S. ’13, Ph.D. ’16 Biomedical Engineering, Assistant Professor, Biomedical Engineering and Chemical Engineering, Carnegie Mellon University

 2:15 – 3:30 pm ET